Tibetan Buddhist studies

 Join us to read, contemplate, discuss, and practice together.

-Purchasing the texts: We recommend purchasing the texts from Shambala Press.
-Without ordering in advance, it will be difficult to find these texts at a bookstore.
+Purchasing the texts: We recommend purchasing the text from Shambala Press.
+Without ordering in advance, it will be difficult to find the text at a bookstore.

 Note: While each class is independent, for the deepest understanding of how to apply the teachings to your daily practice, we encourage you to read the text and make a commitment to yourself to attend all of the Buddhist Studies classes.

 2019 snow Dates (all WEDNESDAYS): January 9, February 13, March 13

 In the event of inclement weather that might cause us to cancel, please call 610-285-6145.
 Our outgoing message will let you know if we will not hold the class.

 Note: Online payment is accepted for these classes.Fee: $30.00 (per class, payable at each class; additional Dana (offering) if desired.)